 Denver Health network: 100% covered.
-Out of network: Not covered.

 Benefit Maximum: Not covered more frequently than every five years, however a new hearing aid is covered when alterations to the existing hearing aid cannot adequately meet the needs of the child.
 This requirement shall apply to each hearing aid if the minor child has two hearing aids.
 Adult hearing aids covered up to \$1,500; there is no limitation for children.